Designing Stillness: How Sauna Architecture Shapes the Mind

 How Space Shapes Emotion

-In sauna design, these principles become tangible.
-Tight enclosures focus attention inward.
-Wood grains and warm tones soften visual stimulation.
-The repetition of benches and slats creates rhythm - a visual cadence that steadies the mind.
+In our saunas, these principles become tangible.
+Tight, enclosed forms draw focus inward.
+Cedar grains and warm tones soften the visual field.
+Repetition in slats and benches creates a steady rhythm that quiets the mind.

 Design Elements that Influence Calm and Cognition